 The exhaust vent must be at least 3 feet above the air intake.
-The air intake and exhaust vent must extend 6" to 12" from the exterior wall and be offset as shown in the image below, except for the configuration on page 31.
-The inlet air duct loss should not exceed 0.22" W.C.
+The air intake and exhaust vent must extend 12" from the exterior wall and be offset as shown in the image below, except for the configuration on page 40..
+The inlet air duct loss should not exceed 0.22" W.C. (.5" for ST-5000, ST-6000, & ST-8000)

 The combined pressure drop of the air supply duct and exhaust vent must not exceed 0.44" W.C.
+(1.0" for ST-5000, ST-6000, & ST-8000).
 This pressure drop includes both the inlet and exhaust duct friction loss.
-The air inlet and the exhaust vent must terminate on the same wall of the building and they must utilize fittings as shown below.
+The air inlet and the exhaust vent must terminate on the same plane (same wall or same wind conditions) of the building and utilize the same type of termination fitting unless otherwise shown below.
 This boiler may be installed with sidewall vent using room air.